WebAssembly/gc/proposals/gc/MVP-JS.md

 The soundness of the basic approach outlined above is predicated on two
 conditions:
-* that the dynamic checks performed by [Value Type objects](#value-type-objects)' internal `[[Read]]` and `[[Write]]` methods preserve the invariants assumed by WebAssembly's static type system; and
+* that the dynamic checks performed by [Value Type Objects](#value-type-objects)' internal `[[Read]]` and `[[Write]]` methods preserve the invariants assumed by WebAssembly's static type system; and
-* that WebAssembly's static type system ensures that the runtime WebAssembly `struct.set`/`array.set` instructions do not violate the JS invariants otherwise dynamically ensured by the Value Type objects.
+* that WebAssembly's static type system ensures that the runtime WebAssembly `struct.set`/`array.set` instructions do not violate the JS invariants otherwise dynamically ensured by the Value Type Objects.

 One place where WebAssembly and JavaScript invariants don't naturally line up is *reference types*.

-In particular, the JS Typed Object proposal `ref` Value Type objects are [defined](TODO) to preserve the usual "nominal typing" of JavaScript, where a field type implies a specific prototype *identity*.
+In particular, the JS Typed Object proposal `ref` Value Type Objects are [defined](TODO) to preserve the usual "nominal typing" of JavaScript, where a field type implies a specific prototype *identity*.
 In contrast, the wasm GC proposal's